 When selling on Shopify, credibility is vital, which is why we recommend including testimonials from influential people on your client’s landing page.
 Ideally, they should be happy clients of your client’s company, who can subsequently provide favourable feedback about how fantastic their product or service was.
 Conversion rates will improve as a result of these changes.

 The testimonials area of the Retina theme has a full-width slideshow-style layout with a stationary background colour or picture and scrollable testimonials on top.
-There’s also a “transparency” feature that enables a semi-transparent background on the text area, which is a wonderful technique to make your testimonials more clear if your background image is cluttered.
+There’s also a “transparency” feature that enables a semi-transparent background on the text area, which is a wonderful technique to make your testimonials more clear if you want to remove background image clutter.

 5.Consider making the concept of Scarcity